Samthesimpsons/Notes-for-Advance-Git/README.md

    # The local repository branch name will be called main since the remote repository branch we cloned from is called main too
    git push -u origin main
    ```

+If we created a new feature branch and edited files on, add and commit there.
+Now if we switch back to main branch, the changes are not there.